elmahio/documentation/docs/logging-to-elmah-io-from-javascript.md

 logger.fatal('This is fatal', new Error('A JavaScript error object'));

 logger.log({
-  title: 'This is a custom log message'),
+  title: 'This is a custom log message',
   type: 'Of some type',
   severity: 'Error'
 });